MarcoDVisser/ccrtm/README.md

 - 0.2.0 Start of major overhual of fRTM using model aliases, and inclusion of lower-level implementation of INFORM
 - 0.3.2 Ongoing of major overhual now including a 2x faster full vectorized prospect (takes matrix of parameters)
 - 0.3.3 Working aliases, inform implemented at lower-level and fully vectorized prospect
-- 0.3.4 Expected: unctions accept matrix of parameters for vectorized prospect
+- 0.3.4 Expected: functions accept matrix of parameters for vectorized prospect
+- 0.4.0 Leaf models prospect5 and prospectd can now be inverted, and inversion uncertainty is returned.
+- 0.4.1 Documentation updated for backward modelling